Past, Present, and Future of Bug Tracking in the Generative AI Era: Introduction

-Although there are some studies on this topic, the integration of LLMs into bug tracking is still relatively underexplored.
-Nonetheless, it remains an important direction because traditional methods often face communication problems\footnote{\url{https://github.com/huggingface/transformers/issues/39803}} , slow issue resolution\footnote{\url{https://github.com/huggingface/transformers/issues/17283}} , and high manual effort\footnote{\url{https://github.com/huggingface/transformers/issues/40136}} , as shown in the footnoted examples.
-While recent works have applied LLMs to some tasks in bug tracking, such as bug localization \cite{xia2023automated, lyu2024automatic} and program repair \cite{zhou2024leveraging, nong2024automated}, others have explored their use in broader software engineering activities \cite{hou2024large, hassan2024rethinkingsoftwareengineeringfoundation, patil2024next}.
-Yet, the integration of LLM agents into the end-to-end bug tracking lifecycle, from bug report generation to bug verification and patch deployment, has not been systematically studied.
+Integrating LLMs into bug tracking is underexplored but vital, addressing the communication issues\footnote{\url{https://github.com/microsoft/vscode/issues/519}}, resolution delays\footnote{\url{https://github.com/kubernetes/kubernetes/issues/117706}}, and manual overhead\footnote{\url{https://github.com/pytorch/pytorch/issues/77764}} typical of traditional methods.
+While recent works have applied LLMs to some tasks in bug tracking, such as bug localization \cite{xia2023automated, lyu2024automatic} and automated program repair \cite{zhou2024leveraging, nong2024automated}, others have explored their use in broader software engineering activities \cite{hou2024large, hassan2024rethinkingsoftwareengineeringfoundation, patil2024next}.
+However, the integration of LLM agents into the whole end-to-end bug tracking lifecycle has not been systematically studied.
 Moreover, the potential of collaborative LLM agents to act as automated triagers, verifiers, or explainers of bug reports has yet to be fully realized.
 This gap presents a promising research opportunity to reimagine bug tracking systems by embedding LLMs and multi-agent collaboration into their core, thereby reducing manual effort, improving report quality, and accelerating defect resolution.

 In this article, we introduce a visionary AI-powered framework that leverages LLMs to automate key aspects of the bug tracking process.
 Our framework enables users to report bugs in natural language, allowing AI-driven automation to assist in reproduction, classification, validation, resolution, and verification.
 By reducing reliance on manual triaging and streamlining communication, our approach would enhance efficiency while maintaining human oversight where necessary, and decrease time to resolution (TTR).